Chapter 336 — Title

 Tender of Payment by Buyer; Payment by Check

-Tender of payment is a condition of the seller's duty to deliver.
-The buyer can pay by any commercially normal method …
+Unless the parties agree otherwise, the buyer offering payment is a condition of the seller's duty to deliver.
+The buyer …

 336.2-512